bpmn-io/bpmnlint/docs/rules/ad-hoc-sub-process.md

 Ensure that an Ad-Hoc Sub-Process is valid according to the BPMN specification:

 - Must not contain start or end events.
-- Every intermediate event must have an outgoing sequence flow.
+- Every intermediate catch event must have an outgoing sequence flow.

 Example of __incorrect__ usage for this rule: